heimdallrj/firebase-express-react-app/README.md

 - Before start, you'll have to update `app/.env` with firebase credentials.
 (I have removed it from the repository for security reasons)
 - I prefer to use `TailwindCSS` alongside `styled-components`.
 But, given the scope of this application, using `TailwindCSS` is an overkill.
 So, just going with`styled-components` only.
 - Used`formik` for handling form related stuff.
-- Also, `redux` (along with `@reduxjs/toolkit`) for state management even though it's kind of an overkill for this case.
+- Also, `redux` (along with `@reduxjs/toolkit`) for state management even though it's kind of too much for this case.
+- Configured test setup with `enzyme`.
+- TODO: Write e2e tests with cypress
+- TODO: Storybook setup

 ## Getting Started

-First, clone the repository using as follows;
+First, clone the repository as follows;

 ```
 git clone git@github.com:thinkholic/firebase-express-react-app.git